Roomba made headlines when it launched the 980, their first product with predictable navigation.

 The Roomba 960 retains the shape of the Roomba 800 and 600 series robots.
 It has the same design cues as the more expensive 980 but with a lighter color scheme.

 One disadvantage of the round shape design is its poor pick up on edges.

-It also limits the size of the brush, and the robot needs more passes to clean the same area as the S9.
+It also limits the brush’s size, and the robot needs more passes to clean the same area as the S9.

 The 960 has a minimalist design with only three buttons – the clean, home, and spot clean.
-All of the functions, such as scheduling, are accessible inside the app.
+All functions, such as scheduling, are accessible inside the app.

 iRobot has ditched the scheduling buttons on the robot because consumers did not find it easy to use.

-Behind the clean button is the on-board camera that is the primary sensor for the upgraded navigation system.
+Behind the clean button is the onboard camera, the primary sensor for the upgraded navigation system.

 The dust cup slides in on the back, and the notch you see is the release button that unlocks it.